Mitch Brown (footballer, born 1990)

+Career

+Geelong (2009–2014)

 Brown was selected by Geelong with their first round selection (15th overall) in the 2008 AFL draft, after originally not being considered by most as a top-20 selection.
 He had previously been playing with the Cheltenham Panthers and the Sandringham Dragons in the TAC Cup.
 He was originally not selected by the Dragons until he had a growth spurt and performed well for his school, Mentone Grammar School.
 He has also represented Victoria at cricket at junior levels.

 Brown broke his leg in a VFL practice match and missed the 2009 season.
 Injuries wrecked his time at Geelong and eventually Brown was delisted at the conclusion of the 2014 AFL season.

+Essendon (2016–2019)

 In February 2015, Brown was given a short-term contract by Essendon to play in the 2015 NAB Challenge as a "top-up" player, due to 19 Essendon players withdrawing from the NAB Challenge because of the Essendon Football Club supplements controversy.
 Brown played and impressed in all 3 games for Essendon in the NAB Challenge, playing as a key defender.

 At the conclusion of the NAB Challenge, Brown returned to Sandringham in the VFL, where he further impressed as a "swingman", playing at both ends.
 Brown kicked 23 goals in his 21 games for Sandringham, and was named as the centre half-forward in the VFL team of the year.

-Brown was so impressive during his NAB Challenge stint and his VFL season, that he was drafted with pick 54 to Essendon for the 2016 AFL season onwards.
+Brown was so impressive during his NAB Challenge stint and his VFL season, that he was drafted with pick 54 to Essendon in the 2015 AFL draft.

+Brown played 55 games for the Bombers across four seasons, before he was delisted at the end of the 2019 season.